vdaas/web/content/docs/v1.7/contributing/contributing-guide.md

 1. Execute `make gotests/gen` command under Vald repository
 1. Move the test function which you would like to implement above the placeholder `// NOT IMPLEMENTED BELOW`
-1. Implement the test function
+1. Uncomment and implement the test function

 Vald implmentes unit test code to ensure the quality of Vald.
 Each implementation file comes with its unit test file, with `*_test.go` postfix.